 Hedvig Hricak is a board-certified radiologist.
 She specializes in molecular imaging with a focus on prostate and gynecologic cancers.
-She holds a variety of key executive positions in the field as the Chair of the Department of Radiology at Memorial Sloan Kettering Cancer Center (MSKCC), as a Member of the Institute of Medicine and as a Professor at the Gerstner Sloan-Kettering Graduate School of Biomedical Sciences.
+She holds a variety of key executive positions in the field as the Chair of the Department of Radiology at Memorial Sloan Kettering Cancer Center (MSKCC), as a Member of the Institute of Medicine, as president of The Academy for Radiology & Biomedical Imaging Research, and as a Professor at the Gerstner Sloan-Kettering Graduate School of Biomedical Sciences.

 In the past she was a member of the Scientific Advisory Board of the NCI and NIBB; chairwoman of the NAS Committee on the State of the Science of Nuclear Medicine; President of the Radiological Society of North America and President of the California Academy of Medicine.